A campus visit is the best way to evaluate whether a college suits you.

 8. Look into life beyond academics.

 Check out the athletic facilities, theater, and student center.
 Read the notices posted in the dorms or on bulletin boards.
 Can you see yourself joining in?
+Pick up the school newspaper for hot topics on campus.

 9. Eat lunch in the student center and watch student interactions.